-- (4) The department $\underline{may}$ is authorized to enter into contracts necessary or useful to carry out the purposes of this section. - (5) The department $\underline{may}$ is authorized to establish any committee or workgroup to administer and carry out the purposes of this section. - necessary to carry out the purposes of this section.
+- (4) The department $\underline{\text{may}}$ is authorized to enter into contracts necessary or useful to carry out the purposes of this section. - (5) The department $\underline{may}$ is authorized to establish any committee or workgroup to administer and carry out the purposes of this section. - (6) The department may is authorized to adopt rules necessary to carry out the purposes of this section.
 Any rule, contract, grant, or other activity undertaken by the department shall ensure that all entities are in compliance with any applicable federal or state laws, rules, and regulations, including, but not limited to, those applicable to private entities providing communications services for hire and the requirements of s.
-350.81, including, without limitation, the authority to establish definitions of terms pertinent to this section. - Section 6.
-Section 364.02, Florida Statutes, is amended to read: - 364.02 Definitions.-As used in this chapter, the term: - (1) "Basic local telecommunications service" means voicegrade, single-line, flat-rate residential local exchange service that provides dial tone, local usage necessary to place unlimited calls within a local exchange area, dual tone multifrequency dialing, and access to the following: emergency services such as "911," all locally available interexchange companies, directory assistance, operator services, and relay services, and an alphabetical directory listing.
+350.81, including, without limitation, the authority to establish definitions of terms pertinent to this section.

+364.02 Definitions.-As used in this chapter, the term:

+(1) "Basic local telecommunications service" means voicegrade, single-line, flat-rate residential local exchange service that provides dial tone, local usage necessary to place unlimited calls within a local exchange area, dual tone multifrequency dialing, and access to the following: emergency services such as "911," all locally available interexchange companies, directory assistance, operator services, and relay services, and an alphabetical directory listing.
 For a local exchange telecommunications company, the term includes any extended area service routes, and extended calling service in existence or ordered by the commission on or before July 1, 1995.